mgschwan/blensor/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

    .. attribute:: childrenRecursive

-      all children of this object including childrens children, (read-only).
+      all children of this object including children's children, (read-only).

       :type: :class:`CListValue` of :class:`KX_GameObject`'s